Sleekplan/sleekplan-wordpress/readme.txt

 == Installation ==

-Installing "Sleekplan for Wordpress" can be done in multiple ways.
+Installing "Sleekplan for WordPress" can be done in multiple ways.

 = Install via WordPress Plugins =